xsdk-project/MathPackagesTraining2023/_lessons_old/krylov_amg_muelu/lesson.md

 The number of iterations taken by CG scales with the square root of the condition number $$\kappa(PA)$$ of the preconditioned system, where $$P$$ is the preconditioner.

 {% include qanda question='Based on the iterations you recorded, how does this condition number roughly scale with respect to the number of unknowns?' answer='In each step, the number of iterations grows by a factor of 2, and the number of unknowns grows by a factor of 4.
 Hence the condition number is proportional to the number of unknowns.' %}

 ---

+**Stop.** If you are following the lecture slides, please return to the slides before continuing to set 3.

+---